 Conductors with other than white or gray insulation used as grounded conductors or conductors with other than green insulation used as equipment grounding conductors can only be identified as grounded or equipment grounding conductors when they meet a minimum size.
-In accordance with 200.6(B)(3) a conductor lager than 6 AWG can be identified as a grounded conductor by a distinctive white or gray marking at its terminations.
-Section 250.119(2) permits conductors larger than 6 AWG to be identified as an equipment grounding conductor by green adhesive labels or tape at the terminations.
+In accordance with 200.6(B)(4) a conductor 4 AWG or larger can be identified as a grounded conductor by a distinctive white or gray marking at its terminations.
+Section 250.119(A)(1) permits conductors larger than 6 AWG to be identified as an equipment grounding conductor and 250.119(A)(2) permits the identification to be by green adhesive labels or tape at the terminations and at every point where the conductor is accessible.